Postherpetic Neuralgia (cont.)

 Can postherpetic neuralgia be prevented?

-If shingles can be prevented, then PHN is also usually prevented.
+If shingles can be prevented, then PHN can be prevented.
 Fortunately, the vaccine Zostavax is about 70% effective in preventing shingles.
 The CDC recommends that everyone older than 60 years of age get the vaccine; in 2011, the FDA approved the vaccine for people aged 50 and above.
 The CDC states, "Zostavax should not be given to pregnant women, persons with a primary or acquired immunodeficiency, or to persons with a history of anaphylactic reaction to gelatin, neomycin, or any other component of the vaccine.
 Herpes zoster vaccine can be administered simultaneously with other indicated vaccines."

 Levine, Norman, ed.
 "Understanding Postherpetic Neuralgia -- Treatment."
 WebMD.com.
 Apr.
 7, 2012. <http://www.webmd.com/skin-problems-and-treatments/shingles/understanding-postherpetic-neuralgia-treatment>.